-The pace of change and the competitive nature of business today demands that organisations focus on developing and implementing strategic imperatives, adapting in real-time to operational and environmental realities, in order to succeed.
+The pace of change and the competitive nature of business today demands that organisations focus on developing and implementing strategic imperatives, adapting in real-time to operational and environmental realities to succeed.
 And this has led to the creation of dedicated roles like Chief of Staff (COS) or Head of Strategy.

 Corporates looking to hire a COS or Head of Strategy tend to look for strong individuals from a management consulting background.
-This makes sense: management consultants are bright, analytical, good problem solvers and their exposure to various client environments means they come with proven track records and fresh ideas.
+This makes sense: management consultants are bright, analytical, and good problem solvers, and their exposure to various client environments means they come with proven track records and fresh ideas.

 Many management consultants, near “burnout” from the excessive pace of a management consulting firm role typified by long hours, tight deadlines, high stress and extensive travel, see an internal strategy job as a great way to land in an organisation, with hopes of growing into a C-suite role.

 It’s a marriage made in heaven, right?

 - Organisation gets keen strategist with new ideas and a passion for seeing change happen within the business.

 - Individuals get to solve complex problems for the CEO in an environment where they have time to learn more about, and bonus, they work fewer hours and enjoy a more balanced lifestyle.

 An Internal Strategy / Chief of Staff position is not a career role.